kelseyhightower/kubernetes-the-hard-way/docs/02-compute-resources.md

 1. Open Virtual Machine Manager, and from menu, go to `Edit` -> `Connection Details`.
 2. Go to `Virtual Networks` tab, and click the plus(+) button at the left lower side of the window.
-3. Type `kubernetes-nw` in the textbox named `Network Name`, and click Forward.
+3. Type `kubernetes-nw` in the textbox named `Network Name`, and click `Forward`.
-4. Type `10.240.0.0/24` in the textbox named `Network`, type `10.240.0.2` in the textbox named `Start`, type `10.240.0.254` in the textbox named `end`, and click Forward.
+4. Type `10.240.0.0/24` in the textbox named `Network`, type `10.240.0.2` in the textbox named `Start`, type `10.240.0.254` in the textbox named `end`, and click `Forward`.
 5. You will be asked whether enabling IPv6 or not.
 Don't check the checkbox, and click `Forward`.
 6. Click the radiobutton named `Forwarding to physical network`, type `kubernetes-nw.com` in the textbox named `DNS Domain Name`, and click `Finish`.

 ## Virtual Machines

-The virtual machines in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) 16.04.
+The virtual machines in this lab will be provisioned using [Ubuntu Server](https://www.ubuntu.com/server) [16.04](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes).
 Each virtual machines will be provisioned with a fixed private IP address to simplify the Kubernetes bootstrapping process.

 The following virtual machines will be setup in this chapter: